tantalor/biscrab/README.md

 Pass in an "html" parameter to produce HTML output with [Cheetah](http://cheetahtemplate.org/).

+# motivation

+I was wondering whether I could improve my Scrabble strategy by first identifying the letters in my rack with the greatest potential to make high-scoring words.
+This could be done by considering all the pairs of letters, and picking the pairs that most frequently appear in high-scoring words.
+These pairs might help me quickly narrow down the best possible words in my rack.

 # example

     egrep "^.{2,6}$" /usr/share/dict/words | python biscrab.py html > biscrab.html